747235257/sprint2/README.txt

 Program: 2D top down zelda-like game.

 Description: Currently, the program supports the player class, the enemy class, projectiles, blocks and items.
 The player is controlled through keyboard input and switching enemies/blocks/items are also handled through the keyboard

 To fix/bugs/smells:
 1) Walk animation doesn't reset in PLAYER
-2) Make multiple different projectile classes, not just one PROJECTILE
+2) Make multiple different projectile classes, not just one PROJECTILE (DONE)
-3) Remove magic numbers in ALL CLASSES
+3) Remove magic numbers in ALL CLASSES (DONE)
-4) Comments
+4) Comments (INSYAALLAH)
 5) Switching for BLOCKS and ITEMS is too fast.
+(DONE)